medialab/xan/docs/cmd/partition.md

 The files are written to the output directory with filenames based on the values in the partition column and the `--filename` flag.

-By default, values used to create filenames are normalized to lowercase so that the command works properly on case-insensitive filesystems (e.g. on macOS).
-If you know your filesystem is case-sensitive and want filenames better aligned on original values, use the -C/--case-sensitive flag.
+By default, this command will consider it works in a case-insensitive filesystem (e.g. on macOS).
+This can have an impact on the names of the create files.
+If you know beforehand that your filesystem is case-sensitive and want filenames to be better aligned with the original values use the -C/--case-sensitive flag.

 Note that most operating systems avoid opening more than 1024 files at once, so if you know the cardinality of the paritioned column is very high, please